 “You don’t always see the value in yourself,” she admits.
 “I have always looked up to Chef [Walker] as my mentor, so I was under the impression that everyone was here for the same reason.
 It really made me stop and think about my impact.”

-I hope these chefs’ stories might remind you of your own value and impact on those around you.
+I hope you enjoy Ansley’s feature and, most importantly, are reminded of your own value and impact on those around you.